-What is the difference between camping and teahouse lodge trek?
+What is the difference between camping and the teahouse lodge trek?

-What is a luxury lodge and how does this differ to a standard teahouse lodge?
+What is a luxury lodge and how does this differ from a standard teahouse lodge?

-The luxury lodges are at a far higher standard than standard teahouse lodges as they have landscaped gardens often in superb locations with mountain views; comfortable dining room and bedroom with attached bathroom including hot shower and western toiletRead the full
+The luxury lodges are at a far higher standard than standard teahouse lodges as they have landscaped gardens often in superb locations with mountain views; comfortable dining rooms and bedrooms with attached bathrooms including hot showers and western toilets.

 How fit do I need to be to trek in Nepal?